michaelcd/superBoards/docs/dailynotes.md

 Current Notes

-Priority for tomorrow:
+Outstanding issues:
 - Logout button somewhere (temporary version)

-Minor issue: Value persists in Create Board form after board creation; will later route to BoardDetailView so should be a nonissue;
+- Minor issue: Value persists in Create Board form after board creation; will later route to BoardDetailView so should be a nonissue;